-Receive Interrupt Enable : When this bit is a one the receiver interrupt is enabled.
+Receive Interrupt Enable: When this bit is a one the receiver interrupt is enabled.
 The interrupt will occur at the end of a message transmission, which is determined by the detection of a SDLC flag character (0x7e) after the message has started.
 When this bit is a zero the interrupt status will still be latched, but will not cause an interrupt to occur.
-The receive interrupt is mapped to the second interrupt line in its channel block; the remaining two interrupt lines are not used in SDLC mode.
+The receive interrupt is mapped to the third interrupt line in its channel block.